Skip to content

 Distribute your plugin

-The preferred way to do so is to use LuaRocks, a package manager for Lua modules.
+One way to do so is to use LuaRocks, a package manager for Lua modules.
 It calls such modules “rocks”.
 Your module does not have to live inside the Kong repository, but it can be if that’s how you’d like to maintain your Kong setup.

 By defining your modules (and their eventual dependencies) in a rockspec file, you can install those modules on your platform via LuaRocks.
 You can also upload your module on LuaRocks and make it available to everyone!